 Can dogs eat cherries?

-If your dog has just eaten cherries
+If your dog has already eaten cherries

 - If your dog ate only the flesh (no pits, stems, or leaves), watch for stomach upset but no immediate emergency